Rigidity of bordered polyhedral surfaces: Energy functionals on the moduli spaces of circle packing metrics

 where

-Similarly, the continuous map $g$ can be defined on the moduli space of the triangles which have one or two interior points.
+Similarly, the continuous map $g$ can be defined on the moduli space of the triangles which have one or two interior vertices.
 Because $g_{h}(t)$ is monotonic, the continuous map $g$ is homeomorphic to its image.

 Now it is ready to introduce convex functionals defined on the moduli space of triangles.
 Define line integral function